lefos987/generator-ghurt/README.md

 ## How is it built?

 As explained before, there are different frameworks available.
-So to keep the main generator as clear as possible, each framework got its own subgenerator.
+So to keep the main generator as clean as possible, each framework got its own subgenerator.
 The master generator is only here to pick up the one you want and build your app.

 Every subgenerator can be called separately, but by not using the main generator, some options will not be configured, like initializing a git repo to your directory or setting up git hooks for code quality.

-For further information, check the readme file in each subgenerator folder.

-## How to use it?
+## How to install it?

 This package is a Yeoman generator, so you will first need to install `yo` on your computer.